arviz-devs/arviz/paper/paper.md

 ## Acknowledgements

 We thank our fiscal sponsor, NumFOCUS, a nonprofit 501(c)(3) public charity, for their operational and financial support.
-We also thank all the contributors to `arviz`, `arviz-base`, `arviz-stats` and `arviz-plots` repositories, including code contributors, documentation writers, issue reporters, and users who have provided feedback and suggestions.
+We also thank all the contributors to `arviz`, `arviz-base`, `arviz-stats`, and `arviz-plots` repositories, including code contributors, documentation writers, issue reporters, and users who have provided feedback and suggestions.

 This research was supported by: